 The COTE Ensemble

-Kerrie Bond is honored and excited to be a part of the COTE company.
+Kerrie Bond: Kerrie is honored and excited to be a part of the COTE company.
 Native to the entire east coast (just about!), she found her way to New York City and graduated in 2009 from Pace University with a BFA in Musical Theatre.
-Though she has a long history working with Ashley Marinaccio, she first worked with COTE in 2009 in the one-act festival Questionable Content, performing the role of Elaine in the play Smooth Criminal.
-Favorite credits include a workshop of the new musical Crossing Brooklyn (Des), Medea (Medea), Falsettos (Dr. Charlotte), Luck!
-(Ensemble), Elegies for Angels, Punks, and Raging Queens (Judith), Proof (Catherine), and Carousel (Ensemble).
+She first worked with COTE in 2009 in the one-act festival Questionable Content, performing the role of Elaine in the play Smooth Criminal.
+Favorite credits include After the Dance (Moya Lexington), Twelfth Night: Wall Street (Fabian), Songs for a New World (Woman 1), a workshop of the new musical Crossing Brooklyn (Des), Medea (Medea), Falsettos (Dr. Charlotte), Proof (Catherine), and Carousel (Ensemble).
 She is also a performer with the NYC based sketch comedy group Think Pound. kerriebond.com